Hill Valley (Back to the Future): Town square

 In Marty's original timeline, many of the town square businesses have moved or closed down by 1985.
-The new businesses which replaced them include a second-hand shop, a yoga studio, and an adult book store.
+The new businesses which replaced them include a second-hand shop, a yoga studio, and an adult book store, and the Studebaker dealership becomes a Toyota dealership, but is still owned by the Statlers, though the Texaco station and Bank of America branch remained.
 The Essex movie theater now shows porno movies while the Town Theater is used for church services, and the courthouse is in a state of disrepair, and at night at least one homeless person (called "Red" by Marty) sleeps on the town square park benches.

 The grassy park outside of the courthouse has been converted into a parking lot.
 "That was always one of the major elements of the story even in its earliest incarnation," screenwriter Bob Gale says in The Making of Back to the Future, "was to take a place and show what happens to it over a period of thirty years.
 What happened to everybody's home town is obviously the same thing.
 They built the mall out in the boonies, and killed all the business downtown, and everything changed."

-By the 21st century, the downtown area has experienced a revival as the courthouse has been converted into the Courthouse Mall.
+By the 21st century, the downtown area has experienced a revival.
+The courthouse has been converted into the Courthouse Mall.
 Businesses have begun to move back into and around the town square and the parking lot has been replaced by a pond.
 The clock on top of the courthouse is still preserved at 10:04 and the mall's logo is an illustration of a lightning bolt striking the clock tower.
 The Town Theater/Assembly of Christ building has been converted to an art museum with a mural painted on the front side of the building above the marquee.
+The Texaco station remains, while the Toyota dealership is now a Pontiac dealership, though in reality General Motors discontinued the Pontiac brand in 2010 as part of its bankruptcy.

 Signs that say "Welcome to Hill Valley" are seen in 1955, 1985 and 2015.
 Both 1955 and 2015 signs have symbols representing the Rotary, Kiwanis and Lions clubs.
-In addition, the 1955 sign has the logos of the YMCA, Jaycees, and Future Farmers of America while the 2015 sign has those of the Neighborhood Crime Watch eye logo and the 4-H Club clover logo.
+The 1955 sign has the logos of the YMCA, Jaycees, and Future Farmers of America while the 2015 sign has those of the Neighborhood Crime Watch eye logo and the 4-H Club clover logo.
 The "Welcome to Hill Valley" sign in 1985 does not contain any signage representing any clubs and mentions the name of Mayor Goldie Wilson.

 In the alternate 1985, Marty is seen walking over the sign, which has been knocked down and an 'E' has been spray painted over the 'I' in HILL VALLEY making the name HELL VALLEY.
-This sign does not display the name of the mayor but instead the words "A Nice Place to Live" as also seen in 1955.
-A sign referencing US Highway 395 is also shown next to the Town Square in 1955.
+This sign does not display the name of the mayor but instead the words "A Nice Place to Live" as seen in 1955.
+A sign referencing US Highway 395 is shown next to the Town Square in 1955.